 public mural Route 66 in Albuquerque New Mexico highlights

 Finding historic Route 66 in Albuquerque New Mexico is easy if you know where to look.
 Route 66 officially ran through Albuquerque from 1926 to 1985, and today Albuquerque is home to the longest urban stretch of Route 66 in the country at 18 miles.
+For a quieter stop in town, we love the St. James Tearoom for afternoon tea.
 Route 66 played an integral role in Albuquerque’s growth and development in the early to mid 1900’s and today you can still find Route 66 era businesses, diners, motels, architecture, signs, and vibes in New Mexico’s largest city.
 You can still sleep in a classic Route 66 era motor court motel, eat a burger at a Route 66 era diner, and see some of the neon signs that have been burning bright on Central Avenue for decades.
-Albuquerque is a great place to “get your kicks” and we’ll provide a brief history of Route 66 in Albuquerque, share information on how to find and drive… Read the rest
+Albuquerque is a great place to “get your kicks” and we’ll provide a… Read the rest

 Our Wedding in Venice: A Photo Essay